 Hope you’ll bear with us as we work to update the website with all the new submission information.
 I switched the blog back as our landing page, but you can always read the journal by clicking on the After Happy Hour Review button up top, we’ll deliver details about our summer reading, and begin to pieces from the last journal as soon as we get caught up on the back-end.

 I find it difficult to believe this little journal, hatched in a hazy conceptualization at Lou’s Corner Bar after one autumn workshop is growing before our collective eyes into a concrete reality of wonder and panache.

 Be there with us as the journal takes its first step on Thursday, March 27 at Assemble Pittsburgh, doors open at 7:30pm.
 This is a fantastic editing team.
 Is there facebook event?
 Yes.
 Of course there is a facebook event.
 Here it is.
 Tell us if you’d like to come.

 What else?
 Sarah Cunningham, of the Point Park Globe wrote a wonderful piece and took a picture that really encapsulates why HAHH is “neither happy nor an hour.”
 Tell us how nice we all look: Writers’ workshop launches literary magazine.

 I’m also immensely pleased to share a recent publication from a member of the AHHR team: Martin van Velsen’s flash fiction piece called “Over” was published online by Lascaux 250.
 Congrats Martin!

 Our deadline for the first issue of the After Happy Hour Review came to a close last Friday, February 21.
-AHHR editors have gotten a lot of great submissions to read, to discuss, and as a result have difficult decisions to make, which is unmistakably the best problem for us to have as an editing team.
+AHHR editors have gotten a lot of great submissions to read and discuss.
 Though the deadline for this journal has passed, the journal’s staff will continue to read work on a rolling basis.